Home mortgage interest deduction: Netherlands

 In the Netherlands, a part of the interest payments can be deducted for a maximum period of 30 years.
 The deduction percentage is based on a person's income.
 However, before deduction the taxable income is increased by a percentage of the property value (so-called "notional rental value") with the reasoning that the property has a potential income-generating purpose.

 Still in place currently, the mortgage interest tax deduction is subject to fierce debate, and a political issue during most recent elections.
 Although largely an emotional point of discussion with the Dutch electorate, and described by many as "political suicide", most Dutch people believe that the mortgage interest tax deduction will eventually be reformed.
 Many reasons for abolishment have been identified, often fuelled by a political ideology (e.g. creating house price inflation, limiting government earnings in times of economic downturn, mortgage interest tax deduction is increasing already high tax levels in the Netherlands, benefiting high income individuals more disproportionally).

 As it stands now, Dutch politicians and other organisations research possible strategies to end interest payments tax deduction and are fuelling public debate to prepare the Dutch public for eventual abolishment.
 Only 18% of the Dutch public support eliminating the mortgage interest deduction entirely.

 Norway

 Norway considers any interest paid, whether it is for a home mortgage or other debt, as a deductible expense.
-The result is a reduction of the tax bill of 25% of all interest paid.
+The result is a reduction of the tax bill of 22% of all interest paid.
 The fact that the government in effect subsidises 25% of the interest bill has made home ownership highly beneficial in Norway, and critics argue that the deduction has increased the cost of real estate.
 The Center Party has proposed reducing the deduction.

 Sweden

-For any personal loan except student loans, a tax credit of 30% of interest up until 100,000 SEK, and 21% over that amount.
-The amount was about 10,000 SEK per taxpaying person with debts.
+For secured loans, a tax credit of 30% of interest up until 100,000 SEK, and 21% over that amount.

 United Kingdom

-The United Kingdom introduced a scheme called MIRAS in 1983 to allow mortgage interest to be tax deductible.
-It was abolished in 2000.
+When income tax was first introduced in the United Kingdom in the early 19th century, interest on loans could be set against tax.
+However, in 1969 the then Chancellor of the Exchequer, Roy Jenkins, ended this tax relief for all loans except for business purposes or for home buyers.
+This meant that borrowers could no longer claim tax relief on, for example, the interest on bank loans or overdrafts, but relief on home loans was still available.

+In 1983, the Government introduced a scheme for home loans called MIRAS, which, by limiting the available relief to the basic rate of tax, aimed to reduce the benefit of the tax relief.

+Reductions during the 1990s in the amount of tax relief that was included with MIRAS loan repayments gradually cut its value until it was abolished in 2000 by the then Chancellor Gordon Brown.